Learn how to form, fabricate, solder, set-stones in our

 evening #3: Working with wax create pieces w/the lost wax technique- to be cast in Sterling silver* or bronze.

-evening #4: Finishing wax projects, invest models for casting in Glass and Metal (separately) Waxes for metal casting are weighed and calculated (sterling runs $2.50/grm.
+evening #4: Finishing wax projects, invest models for casting in Glass and Metal (separately) Waxes for metal casting are weighed and calculated (*sterling runs $2.50/grm.
 Lab fee includes 15grams of sterling silver casting grain).
 Lo-tech casting with Cuttlefish bone.

 evening #5: Cast moulds in sterling silver or bronze!
 Remove glass pieces from moulds.